 Provide clean water and non-medicated starter feed at all times.
 For the first few days, you may want to put a tablespoon of sugar in each quart of water to provide them with extra energy.
 Electrolytes can also be added to their water, especially if the shipping process was particularly stressful.
-Ducklings need a higher protein content in their feed than chicks.
-Make sure there is no mold or rancid smell to their feed, as this is a sign of possible toxins.

 What, No Swimming?

-Raising Them Humanely
+Raising And Processing Ducks Humanely

 Do you raise ducks for meat or eggs?
 What is your favorite breed?

 As an Amazon Associate, I earn from qualifying purchases.

 Shared on Family Homesteading and Off-Grid Hop